boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ~~~
 {: #figure-26 title="An Example of Multi-DC Architecture" artwork-align="center"}

-   Let us consider 5G Slice X that uses some of the network functions in
+   Let us consider 5G Slice "X" that uses some of the network functions in
    the three DCs.
-If the slice has latency requirements, the SMO will
+If this slice has latency requirements, the SMO will
    have taken those into account when deciding which NF instances
-   in which DC would be invoked for the slice.
+   in which DC is to be invoked for this slice.
 As a result of such a
-   placement decision, the three DCs shown are involved in 5G Slice X,
+   placement decision, the three DCs shown are involved in 5G Slice "X",
    rather than other DCs.
 For its decision-making, the SMO
-   needs information from the NSC about the latency between DCs.
+   needs information from the NSC about the observed latency between DCs.
    Preferably, the NSC would present the topology in an abstracted form,
    consisting of point-to-point abstracted links between pairs of DCs
    and associated latency and optionally delay variation and link loss